-Germán cruises in return, Yankees get 2 HRs to beat Mets 5-1
+Germán cruises in return, Urshela helps Yanks beat Mets 5-1

 Chad Green pitched two scoreless innings for New York, striking out four.
 The right-hander has thrown 11 2/3 shutout innings over his last seven outings.

-Mets left-hander Steven Matz made his second career relief appearance and first since being moved to the bullpen until after the All-Star break.
+Mets left-hander Steven Matz made his first relief appearance since being moved to the bullpen until after the All-Star break.
 He faced one batter, retiring Gregorius leading off the seventh on four pitches.

 Urshela twice backhanded grounders and threw on the run from foul territory to get outs at first base early in the game, then dived into the hole and threw from a seated position to nab McNeil on a hard grounder in the eighth.

-Yankees center fielder Aaron Hicks leaped at the wall to rob Robinson Canó of extra bases in the sixth inning, and

-Mets catcher Wilson Ramos started an impressive 1-5-3 double play on Germán’s bunt attempt in the fourth.
+The last stop came after Urshela’s left glute tightened up as he rounded the bases on his homer, which had manager Aaron Boone ready to pull him from the game.
+Urshela was stretched out by trainers and told Boone he could stay in.

+“We’ve seen him make some really, really special plays that not a lot of guys do, frankly,” Boone said.

 NOT KIDDING

-Yankees manager Aaron Boone called it “a joke” that Torres has not been added to the AL All-Star team.
+Boone called it “a joke” that Torres has not been added to the AL All-Star team.
 The 22-year-old — an All-Star last year as a rookie — entered Wednesday batting .295 with 19 home runs and a .907 OPS.

 TRAINER’S ROOM

 Yankees: Boone said RHP Dellin Betances is “90%” recovered from the lat strain that has kept him out all season.
 Betances is still about a week away from resuming throwing. … TV play-by-play announcer Michael Kay saw a specialist in Boston on Wednesday and will have surgery to correct an issue with his vocal cord.
 He expects to miss about a month.
-Radio announcer John Sterling said Tuesday he will skip New York’s four-game series at Tampa Bay this weekend beginning Thursday — his 81st birthday.
-Sterling has called every Yankees game since 1989.

-Mets: INF Jed Lowrie is “not close” to beginning a minor league rehab assignment, manager Mickey Callaway said.
+Mets: OF J.D.
+Davis stayed at home with a stomach virus. … INF Jed Lowrie is “not close” to beginning a minor league rehab assignment, Callaway said.
 Lowrie signed a $20 million, two-year deal in the offseason but hasn’t played yet this year.
 Asked what Lowrie’s injury is, Callaway declined to provide specifics, saying only it was a left side issue.
 Callaway said Lowrie has been participating in baseball activities at the team’s facility in Port St. Lucie, Florida.

 UP NEXT